 Thankfully, this bad habit has a proven fix: fleshing-out your buyer persona.

 What’s a Buyer Persona?

 Simply put, your buyer persona is a fictional representation, or sketch, of your ideal customer, who is your target audience.
-It contains key information, such as their demographics, goals, pain points, major objections to buying your product or service, and more.
+It contains information relevant to a buying decision, such as their goals, pain points, major objections to buying your product or service, and more.

 A thorough buyer persona helps you understand how and why your clients make decisions so that you can tailor your marketing efforts to their behaviors.